proy9714/Comparative-Study-of-ML-models-for-Text-Classification/README.md

 # FakeNewsDetection
 This project is part of our MSc thesis.
-It is a comparative study of various ML models for Fake News Detection.
+It consists of a comparative study of various Machine Learning models for Text-Classification.
+The topic of classification chosen for this project is "Fake News".

 # Team Members
 Kingshuk Mukherjee
 Priyadarshi Roy